 This is done by applying what’s called a weighting to the sound signal.

 The equal-loudness curves (also Fletcher-Munson curves) introduced previously are the foundation for this process.
+They show how loud different frequencies need to be for us to perceive them as equally loud.
 Remember, they look like this.

 However, these curves are too complex to use directly in sound measuring devices.

-• A-weighting ≈ inverse of the 40-phon curve (normal ‘everyday’ sounds)
+- A-weighting ≈ inverse of the 60-phon curve (normal ‘everyday’ sounds)

 (If you want to know where to find the exact values used in each third-octave and octave frequency band, scroll down to the bottom of the post)